thoughtspot/rest-api-sdk/sdks/java/docs/ThoughtSpotRestApi.md

-  Version: 9.0.0.cl or later   Exports a Liveboard and its visualizations in PDF or PNG file format.
+  Version: 9.0.0.cl or later   Exports a Liveboard and its visualizations in PDF, PNG, CSV, or XLSX file format.
 Requires at least view access to the Liveboard.  #### Usage guidelines  In the request body, specify the GUID or name of the Liveboard.
 To generate a Liveboard report with specific visualizations, add GUIDs or names of the visualizations.
-The default &#x60;file_format&#x60; is PDF.
-For PDF downloads, you can specify additional parameters to customize the page orientation and include or exclude the cover page, logo, footer text, and page numbers.
-Similar customization options are also available for PNG output.  **NOTE**: The downloadable file returned in API response file is extensionless.
+The default &#x60;file_format&#x60; is CSV.
+For PDF exports, you can specify additional parameters to customize the page orientation and include or exclude the cover page, logo, footer text, and page numbers.
+Similar customization options are available for PNG exports.
+CSV and XLSX exports do not support customization options.  **NOTE**: The downloadable file returned in API response file is extensionless.
 Please rename the downloaded file by typing in the relevant extension.
 Optionally, you can define [runtime overrides](https://developers.thoughtspot.com/docs/fetch-data-and-report-apis#_runtime_overrides) to apply to the Answer data.
 To include unsaved changes in the report, pass the &#x60;transient_pinboard_content&#x60; script generated from the &#x60;getExportRequestForCurrentPinboard&#x60; method in the Visual Embed SDK.
 Upon successful execution, the API returns the report with unsaved changes, including ad hoc changes to visualizations.
 For more information, see [Liveboard Report API](https://developers.thoughtspot.com/docs/fetch-data-and-report-apis#_liveboard_report_api).    **NOTE**: Starting with ThoughtSpot Cloud 10.9.0.cl release, the Liveboard can be exported in the PNG format in the resolution of your choice.
 To enable this on your instance, contact ThoughtSpot support.
-When this feature is enabled, the options &#x60;include_cover_page&#x60;,&#x60;include_filter_page&#x60; within the &#x60;png_options&#x60; will not be available for PNG exports.
+When this feature is enabled, the options &#x60;include_cover_page&#x60;,&#x60;include_filter_page&#x60; within the &#x60;png_options&#x60; will not be available for PNG exports.  **NOTE**: Starting with the ThoughtSpot Cloud 26.2.0.cl release, Liveboards can be exported in CSV format.
+All visualizations in the Liveboard can be exported as individual CSV files.
+If multiple visualizations are selected or if the entire Liveboard is exported, the output is returned as a .zip file containing the CSV files for each visualization.  **NOTE**: Starting with the ThoughtSpot Cloud 26.2.0.cl release, Liveboards can be exported in XLSX format.
+All selected visualizations are consolidated into a single Excel workbook (.xlsx), with each visualization placed in its own worksheet (tab).
+XLSX exports are limited to 255 worksheets (tabs) per workbook.

 ### Parameters